manan-luthra/manan-luthra.github.io/tess.md

 ## System Dinamics

-Below is a diagram of how different points are defined for the whole robot assembley.
+Below is a diagram of how different points are defined for the whole robot assembly.
 Note the robot body that is defined as a beam from point A to point B is free from the orign marked in the lower left corner.
 This diagram is a side veiw of the robot and BEF and BCD legs on the real robot are sperated in the z direction.

 <img src="https://user-images.githubusercontent.com/105019328/172067903-231cc1a3-6c00-4ac3-bb31-5f566645bb0f.png" height= "375" width= "500" >

 ![ezgif com-gif-maker (6)](https://user-images.githubusercontent.com/105019328/172069223-1d6f75e3-ae3c-49de-8da6-d0b207d904cc.gif)

 We modelled the beams that make up the legs as rigid links (our expirements showed they are rigid until failure due to buckling).
-This will not affect our locamtion strategy as we did not plan for link compliance to store energy during locomotion.
+This will not affect our locomotion strategy as we did not plan for link compliance to store energy during locomotion.

 **Naming conventions:**
 Legs: <br>